 In accordance with Protocols 3.01(c), 5.02, and 7.01 of Appendix D of the Agreement, Philip Morris International maintains an ongoing program of researching technologies for Master Case labeling and scanning, as well as for Carton and/or Pack coding and scanning technologies.
-As a result of this ongoing research program, Philip Morris International's introduction of its CODENTIFY technology for the tracking of Cartons has progressed to the standardization and compliance phase.
-Currently, the technology is in use at nine centers for certain brand variants in twelve markets including PMI Duty Free.
-The CODENTIFY technology permits Philip Morris International to track Cartons by associating Cartons with their original Master Case, and has proven highly effective in tracking seized cartons back to their associated Master Cases in markets encountering diversion.
-Pack tracking and authentication technologies, currently in the research and development stage, also remain a focus of Philip Morris International's research programs.
+As discussed in the 2013 certification, Philip Morris International's introduction of its CODENTIFY technology for the tracking of Cartons has progressed to the standardization and compliance phase.
+The CODENTIFY technology permits Philip Morris International to track Cartons by associating Cartons with their original Master Case, and has proven highly effective in tracking seized cartons back to their associated Master Cases and the First Purchaser data.
+Currently, the technology is in use at 15 manufacturing centers for certain brand variants in 56 markets including PMI Duty Free.
+CODENTIFY pack coding technology for authentication has been implemented in 30 manufacturing centers for 66 markets.
+Philip Morris International expects to have the CODENTIFY pack coding and carton tracking systems in all factories covering more than 80% of Philip Morris International's volume by the end of 2016.
+Philip Morris International has started the rollout of pack tracking and expects to cover more than 80% of its total Cigarette production by the end of 2017.